etecnos/pdfeditor/README.md

 # pdfeditor
-PDF editor is a Python project that is used to edit PDF files through various ways, by using graphics (pygame) and various other python libraries to access the PDF's
+PDF editor is a Python project that is used to edit PDF files through various ways, by using graphics (pygame) and various other python libraries to access the PDFs

-BY Using PDF editor you will be able to:
+By using PDF editor you will be able to:
 - convert an image to PDF
 - split a PDF file to its pages
 - merge 2 or more PDF files to one new file
-- detect words insdie a PDF file
+- detect words inside a PDF file
 - extract tables from PDF files (beta)

-Import the following libraries(pip install first):
+Import the following libraries (you will need to pip install them first):

-PyPDF2
+- PyPDF2

-Pillow
+- Pillow

-tabula-py
+- tabula-py

-!Data folder conteins images used by pygame inside main.py !OUTPUT FOLDER DOES NOT HAVE TO BE DOWNLOADED
+!Data folder contains images used by pygame inside main.py

+!OUTPUT FOLDER DOES NOT HAVE TO BE DOWNLOADED